Petersoj/alpaca-java/README.md

 ./gradlew test
 ```

-To run live endpoint tests with Alpaca Paper credentials, create `alpaca.properties` and `polygon.properties` files in `src/test/resources` with the corresponding credentials.
+To run live endpoint tests with Alpaca Paper credentials, create the `alpaca.properties` file in `src/test/resources` with the corresponding credentials.
 Then run:
 ```
 ./gradlew test -PtestPackage=live
 ```